iotaledger/iota-core/documentation/APIs/core-models.md

 1. `content_hash` = hash(`content`)
 2. And finally, `CommitmentID` = Concat(`content_hash`, `slot_index`)

+The string format of Commitment ID is hexadecimal encoding of Commitment ID with `0x` prefix.

 ## Payloads
 The following table lists all currently specified payloads that can be part of a block.